-Cost of revenue is expensed as incurred and includes direct labor, material costs, equipment and infrastructure expenses, amortization of internal-use software, allocated overhead, and shipping and handling.
-Direct labor includes payroll and personnel-related costs involved in manufacturing, data analysis, and customer service.
+Cost of revenue includes direct labor, material costs, equipment and infrastructure expenses, amortization of internal-use software, allocated overhead, and shipping and handling.
+Direct labor includes payroll and personnel-related costs including stock-based compensation involved in manufacturing, data analysis, and customer service.
 Material costs include both the disposable materials costs of the Zio monitors and amortization of the re-usable printed circuit board assemblies ("PCBAs").
-Each Zio monitor includes a PCBA, the cost of which is amortized over the anticipated number of uses of the board.
+Each Zio XT monitor includes a PCBA, and each Zio AT monitor includes a PCBA and gateway board, the cost of which is amortized over the anticipated number of uses of the board.
 We expect cost of revenue to increase in absolute dollars to the extent our revenue grows.

 We calculate gross margin as gross profit divided by revenue.
-Our gross margin has been and will continue to be affected by a variety of factors, including increased contracting with third-party payors and institutional providers and changes in the costs associated with providing the Zio service.
-Historically, we have increased our average selling price by entering into contracts with third-party commercial payors at rates that were higher than amounts typically collected from payors without contracts or from institutional customers.
-We have in the past been able to increase our pricing as third-party payors become more familiar with the benefits of the Zio XT service and move to contracted pricing arrangements.
-We believe we will be able to see modest pricing increases as more payors contract with us due to the benefits the Zio XT service and mix shift towards our Zio AT service which has higher contracted rates.
+Our gross margin has been and will continue to be affected by a variety of factors, including increased contracting with third-party payors and institutional providers.
+We have in the past been able to increase our pricing as third-party payors become more familiar with the benefits of the Zio service and move to contracted pricing arrangements.
 We expect to continue to decrease the cost of service per device by obtaining volume purchase discounts for our material costs and implementing scan-time algorithm improvements and software-driven and other workflow enhancements to reduce labor costs.
-We expect further decreases in the cost of service as we spread the fixed portion of our overhead costs over a larger number of units produced, which will result in a decrease in our per unit manufacturing costs.
+Gross margin for the first quarter of 2020 was negatively impacted due to the COVID-19 pandemic and the Company expects this impact to continue in the near term.